切换至 "中华医学电子期刊资源库"

 引用本文:

 Xuying Luo, Jianxin Zhou, Xiuming Xi.
-Diagnosis of acute kidney injury: creatinine or urine output?[J].
+Diagnosis of acute kidney injury: creatinine or urine output?[J/OL].
 Chinese Journal of Critical Care & Intensive Care Medicine(Electronic Edition), 2017, 03(01): 9-13.

 急性肾损伤(acute kidney injury,AKI)是临床常见疾病,在危重症患者中发病率更高,导致患者病死率增加。近年来普遍应用的AKI诊断标准,均以血清肌酐(Scr)及尿量改变为依据,进行诊断及分级。但是,二者在临床应用中仍存在争议,如基础肌酐值的确定、尿量减少阈值及持续时间的判断,以及液体平衡对二者的影响等。而Scr与尿量联合应用,虽可提高AKI的诊断敏感度,有助于筛查高危AKI患者,但却降低了AKI的诊断特异度,可能误诊AKI;并且二者对住院病死率的预测能力,亦尚无确切结论。